 - Explain peer mentor program to potential participants and if appropriate provide referral to peer mentor program.

 - Develop and facilitate person centered plans effective for the transition, secure qualified housing, coordinate home and community services during the transition period, and subsequently ensure continuation of services after the transition is completed

 - Collaborate with the transition team to determine barriers to transition

 - Consult with the transition team to assist in addressing transition barriers related to medical condition or counseling need

 - Ensures all significant client data and service provision details are current and accurate, and that they are documented in a timely manner into BILS’ and the contracted provider’s databases

 - Attends Agency’s in-service training and unit meetings as well as any other agency-related activities.

 Education and/or experience required:

-- Preferred candidates should have a working knowledge of issues faced by persons of all ages who are in need of long-term care services, particularly with those related to nursing home transition, and a deep commitment to person-centered planning and consumer choice
+- Preferred candidates should have a working knowledge of issues faced by persons of all ages who are in need of long-term care services such as MLTC, particularly with those related to nursing home transition, and a deep commitment to person-centered planning and consumer choice

-- Having basic knowledge of Medicaid eligibility and coverage is a plus
+- Candidates should have basic knowledge of Medicaid eligibility and coverage